 - How do they track and transform informal learning and turn it into knowledge that can be applied?

-- How and when do they discuss the importance of the informal learning’s impact on other part of their lives?
+- How and when do they discuss the importance of informal learning’s impact on another part of their lives?

 - What is the relationship between the informal learning and other domains?

 - How, if ever, is their informal learning recognized?

 - Do they share their informal knowledge as educators (do they transfer knowledge)?
 If so, when, why and how?

 - What is the impact of informal learning on the relevance of formal learning?